-USFWS must be consulted during the planning stages of a project with a federal nexus and the potential to affect T&E species.
-Depending on the nature of potential impacts to listed species, consultation may be informal or formal.
-Formal consultation is required if the Proposed Action has the potential to adversely affect listed species or their critical habitat.
-Based on the USFWS IPaC and TVA Natural Heritage databases, four mammal species, two bird species, one amphibian species, five fish species, 55 freshwater mussel species, 10 freshwater snail species, one insect species, and seven plant species have a rare status or rank and the potential to occur within the vicinity of, or be affected by, the Project.
+Based on the USFWS IPaC and TVA Natural Heritage databases, four mammal species, two bird species, one amphibian species, five fish species, 55 freshwater mussel species, 10 freshwater snail species, one insect species, and seven plant species have a federal or state status or rank and the potential to occur within the vicinity of, or be affected by, the Project.
 Table 3.4-1 lists these species along with their federal status, state status, and/or state rank.
 Consultation with the Alabama National Heritage Program (ANHP) determined that no instances of any federally or state-listed T&E species have been documented within 1 mile of the Project Area.
 The IPaC report identified no critical habitats within the Project Area or potentially affected by the Project.